Star Wars Detours

 Star Wars Detours is an unaired American animated comedy series.
 It is differentiated from the other Star Wars animated series in that it is a parody of the franchise.
-It offers a comedic take on what happened between the prequel trilogy (Episodes I–III) and the original trilogy (Episodes IV–VI).
+It followed a comedic take on the events between the prequel trilogy (Episodes I–III) and the original trilogy (Episodes IV–VI).
 The series was produced by Lucasfilm Animation in collaboration with Robot Chicken creators Seth Green and Matthew Senreich.
-Although 39 episodes of the show have been produced, their release has been on hold since 2013, following Disney's acquisition of Lucasfilm.
+Although 39 episodes of the show were produced, their release has been on hold since 2013, following Disney's acquisition of Lucasfilm.
+In mid-2026, Green announced that a curated selection of episodes would become publicly available to view at George Lucas's Lucas Museum of Narrative Art.

 Cast and crew

 Voice actors that were involved in the show included Dee Bradley Baker, Abraham Benrubi, Ahmed Best as Jar Jar Binks, Anthony Daniels as C-3PO, Felicia Day, Donald Faison, Nat Faxon, Seth Green as Obi-Wan Kenobi, Jennifer Hale, Zachary Levi, Joel McHale, Breckin Meyer, Dan Milano, Andy Richter as Zuckuss, Cree Summer, Catherine Taber as Princess Leia, Billy Dee Williams as Lando Calrissian, "Weird Al" Yankovic as 4-LOM, Grey DeLisle, and Seth MacFarlane as Emperor Palpatine.

 Writers for the series included Dan Milano, Tom Root, Tom Sheppard, Zeb Wells, Doug Goldstein, Breckin Meyer, Kevin Shinick, David A. Goodman, Michael Price, and Jane Espenson.
 Brendan Hay served as head writer.